conduktor/conduktor-docs/src/pages/changelog/Console-1.30.0.md

 For more detailed information, check out the [Exporting chargeback data](/platform/navigation/chargeback#exporting-chargeback-data) section in the Chargeback documentation.

 ![A screenshot of the Chargeback section in the console, showing a graph and a data table with cost and usage metrics over time.
 The 'Export all' button is highlighted in the top right corner of the graph.](/images/changelog/platform/v30/chargeback-data-export.png)

+### SQL security

+RBAC & data masking policies are now project into SQL database.
+In consequence every user of the platform can now use Console SQL.

+For more detailed information, check out the [SQL security](/platform/guides/configure-sql.md##sql-security) section.

 ## Fixes 🔨
 - Fixed an issue where pagination was not working as expected in the SQL Indexed Topics table when there are more than 50 topics indexed